teppyboy/SirHurtAPI/README.md

 - All available function:
 ```
 bool LaunchExploit() - Download & Inject SirHurt V4, return true if sucess and false if not.
-bool Execute(string script) - Execute a script, return true if sucess and false if not.
+bool Execute(string script, bool Forced) - Execute a script, return true if sucess and false if not (if Forced then execute even detect SirHurt is not injected).
 bool DownloadDLL(bool DownloadSirHurtInjector) - Download SirHurt V4 dll (and SirHurtInjector if not exist + boolean is true), return true if sucess and false if not.
-bool ExecuteFromFile() - Execute a script from a file, return true if sucess and false if not.
+bool ExecuteFromFile(bool Forced) - Execute a script from a file, return true if sucess and false if not (if Forced then execute even detect SirHurt is not injected).
 bool AutoInjectToggle() - Enable/Disable auto inject and return true = enabled, false = disabled.
 bool GetAutoInject() - Get Auto inject status and return true = enabled, false = disabled.
 bool isInjected() - Get injected status and return true = injected, false = not injected.